 Work Schedule Communication Is a Strategic Process

 Driven by global competition, now more than ever, organizations are dependent on nurturing healthy relationships across all levels of their business to align their workforce with a common goal.
 While most employee engagement and strategic communication initiatives are focused on salaried employees, we believe these same initiatives, when applied to hourly workers, can produce the same dramatic benefits seen by their salaried counterparts.

 For hourly employees, the employee schedule is at the center of daily life.
 Employee schedules determine paychecks, vacation time, day-care planning, sleep schedules, transportation, teammates, job responsibilities and much more.
 Naturally, this means the schedule is a point of stress for most managers, schedulers, and hourly employees.

-To best ensure hourly employee satisfaction remains high, strategic communication around the employee schedule must be made a priority.
-This guide helps breaks down how to boost employee engagement by using strategic communication to ensure employees have the information they need to do their jobs and plan out their personal schedules.
-Improving schedule communication can also lead to better engagement, increased productivity, lower absenteeism, lower turnover.
+To best ensure hourly employee satisfaction remains high, strategic communication around the employee schedule must be a priority.
+This guide breaks down how to boost employee engagement by using strategic communication to ensure employees have the information they need to do their jobs and plan out their personal schedules.
+Improving schedule communication can also lead to increased productivity, lower absenteeism, lower turnover.
 All of these factors lead to higher profits in the long-run.
 This means that developing an employee engagement strategy is key to growth.
 For enterprises with hourly workforces, that process starts with quality schedule communication.

 Our goal is to help organizations take realistic steps towards engaging their hourly employees by providing insights and best practices for improving communication efforts around their employee schedule.